Loading

 There are laws, policies, rules and practices that govern how people are treated in immigration detention facilities.
 The length and conditions of immigration detention are subject to regular internal and external review.

-We use internal assurance and external oversight processes to help care for and protect people in immigration detention and to maintain the health, safety and wellbeing of all detainees.
+We use internal assurance and external oversight processes to ensure that health, safety and wellbeing of all detainees is maintained.

 Internal